Cosmic Queries

 Stephen Hawking

 This book is special to me; it ignited my love for space and physics.
 Stephen Hawking discusses such advanced and complex topics in a way that someone without any prior knowledge can understand.
-Hawking delves into the evolution of human understanding and how we have interpreted the cosmos over the past few millennia, even discussing time travel and wormholes.
+Hawking dives into the evolution of human understanding and how we have interpreted the cosmos over the past few millennia, even discussing time travel and wormholes.
 This book is art, and I recommend it to any person even slightly interested in space.